R33zy/R33zy/README.md

-### 👋 Currently Having most of my Projects Private cuz of Testing some Stuff.
+### 👋 Sup.
+Currently Having most of my Projects Private cuz of Testing some Stuff.

 <!--
 **R33zy/R33zy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.